Stocks closing mixed; Investors brace for Fed meeting

 The U.S. economy is slowing, but healthy hiring shows it isn't yet in recession, Treasury Secretary Janet Yellen said Sunday on NBC’s “Meet the Press.”
 She spoke ahead of a slew of economic reports due this week that will shed light on an economy currently besieged by rampant inflation.

-Since the Fed laste met in June, the government has reported that inflation accelerated to a 9.1% annual rate, the most since 1981.
+Since the Fed last met in June, the government has reported that inflation accelerated to a 9.1% annual rate, the most since 1981.

 Still, some early signs suggest that inflation may be cooling from red-hot levels.
 Auto club AAA said on its website as of Monday that the average price of a gallon of regular gas is $4.36 per gallon.
 That’s down 16 cents from a week ago, and 55 cents cheaper than late June, when the average price was $4.91 per gallon.
 Crude oil prices have fallen nearly 10% this month alone.